 By providing a link to a verification page which contains the certificate data, the Diwala platform will immediately be able to show whether a certificate is authentic.
 This will drastically increase the efficiency of organizations seeking to validate a potential employees credentials.

-Through our platform and application, we aim to not only provide self-sovereign identities to the youth of Uganda and Kenya, but also to empower them with ownership of their data.
-Moreover, this platform will create an of ecosystem where students, schools, and organizations will have transparent, authentic and digitally-trusted information to rely on.
+Through our platform and application, we aim to not only provide self-sovereign identities to the youth of East- Africa, but also to empower them with ownership of their data.
+Moreover, this platform will create an of ecosystem where students, schools, and organisations will have transparent, authentic and digitally-trusted information to rely on.
 With innovative technology, we can make an outdated and tedious process of “certifying certificates” more efficient and secure.
 This will remove some of the friction these processes enforce and enable more opportunities for youth.

 Follow us on social media, to keep up with the developments!